kstenerud/concise-encoding/ce-structure.md

 **Notes**:

  * Binary floats are limited to what is representable by their respective types.
- * Although decimal floats technically have unlimited range, implementations will suffer performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).
+ * Although decimal floats technically have unlimited range, implementations will suffer performance issues after a point, and thus require pragmatic and homogenous [limit enforcement](#user-controllable-limits).

 #### Special Floating Point Values